 HPE 350 Responding to Emergencies 3 Cr

 This course provides a unique common sense approach that enables a person to provide appropriate emergency first aid care.
 The course stresses the basic steps to follow in an emergency while waiting for more highly trained personnel to arrive on the scene.
 Students who successfully meet the requirements of the American Red Cross will become certified in first-aid and CPR/AED.
 Prerequisite: Junior/senior status.
 Spring semester.

 HPE 405 HPE Seminar 1 Cr

-HPE 413 Exercise Physiology & Human 3 Cr
+HPE 413 Exercise Physiology & Human Performance Testing 3 Cr

-Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the Internship Director.
-During the semester, students will be required to spend nine to eighteen hours per week in the internship setting.
-Reading in professional journals related to his/ her internship will be completed Prerequisites: Senior standing, HPE 405, and application to the Internship Program.
-Each semester.
+Health and physical education majors with a sport management concentration will complete an internship in an appropriate setting with the approval of the HPE Internship Director.
+During the semester, students will be required to spend three hours per week per credit in the internship setting.
+Prerequisites: Senior standing, HPE 200 and 405, and application to the

 HPE Internship Program Director.
 Each semester and summer.